 Revenue from the sale of a home is generally recognized when the closing has occurred and the risk of ownership is transferred to the buyer.
-As appropriate, revenue for condominiums under construction is recognized based on the percentage-of-completion method, when certain criteria are met.
 All associated homebuilding costs are charged to cost of sales in the period when the revenues from home closings are recognized.
 Homebuilding costs include land and land development costs (based upon an allocation of such costs, including costs to complete the development, or specific lot costs), home construction costs (including an estimate of costs, if any, to complete home construction), previously capitalized indirect costs (principally for construction supervision), capitalized interest and estimated warranty costs.
 Sales commissions are recognized as expense when the closing has occurred.
 All other costs are expensed as incurred.